Gogoxingxing/lc/leetcode.md

                 }
             }
         }
-        //check if we have all courses taken, if not which means we have circle in the graph which means it is impossible to take all course return p == numCourses ? res : new int[0];
+        //check if we have all courses taken,
+        //if not which means we have circle in the graph which means it
+        //is impossible to take all course
+        return p == numCourses ? res : new int[0];
     }
 }